philiphan0109/ml-playground/the-ml-book/notes.md

 $$

 The function $k(z)$ is called the **kernel**.
 The kernel plays the role of a similarity function: the values of coefficients $w_i$ are higher when $x$ is similar to $x_i$ and lower when they are dissimilar.
 Kernels can have different forms, the most frequently used one is the Gaussian kernel:
+$$
+k(z) = \frac{1}{\sqrt{2\pi}}\exp(\frac{-z^2}{2})
+$$

+The value $b$ is a hyperparameter that you can tune.

+## 7.2 Multiclass Classification

+Some classification algorithms can be defined with more than two classes.
+In **multiclass classification**, the label can be one of $C$ classes.
+Many machine learning algorithms are binary, but many can be extended to handle multiclass problems.

+Logistic regression can be naturally extended to multiclass learning problems by replacing the sigmoid function with a **softmax function**.

+But when you a multiclass problem and a binary classification learning algorithm, a strategy called **one versus rest** is often used.
+The idea is to transform a multiclass problem into $C$ binary classification problems and to build $C$ binary classifiers.
+For example, if we have three classes, we can create copies of the original dataset and modify them.
+The first copy will have all labels not equal to 1 set to 0.
+The second copy will have all labels not equal to 2 set ot zero.
+The third copy will have all the labels not equal to 3 set to zdro.
+Now we have three binary classification problems.

+Once we have the three models, to classify the new inpout feature vector $x$ we apply the three models to the input, and we get three predictions, and we pick the most certain one.

+## 7.3 One-Class Classification

+Sometimes the dataset has examples of one class and we want to train a model what would distinguish examples of this class from everything else.

+**One-class classification**, also known as **unary classification** or **class modeling** tries to identify objects of a specific class among all objects, by learning from a training set contianing only objects of that class.